Home Buying

 Do first home buyers pay stamp duty?

 There are many concessions, exemptions and grants available for first home buyers.
-This may have you wondering do first home buyers pay stamp duty?
+This may have you wondering: do first home buyers pay stamp duty?
 The answer to this question will depend on the state or territory you purchase your property in.

 Stamp duty concessions and discounts state by state: